Photocatalysis

 Elucidating the Roles of Local and Nonlocal Rate Enhancement Mechanisms in Plasmonic Catalysis.

-R. Elias, S. Linic, Journal of the American Chemical Society, 2022.
+Journal of American Chemical Society, 2022

 Optimizing Molecular Light Absorption in the Strong Coupling Regime for Solar Energy Harvesting.

-S. Chavez, S. Linic, Nano Energy, 2022.
+S. Chavez, S. Linic

 Characterizing the Geometry and Quantifying the Impact of Nanoscopic Electrocatalyst/Semiconductor Interfaces under Solar Water Splitting Conditions.

 J.R.
-Hemmerling, A. Mathur, S. Linic, Advanced Energy Materials, 2022.
+Hemmerling, A. Mathur, S. Linic

 Design Principles for Efficient and Stable Water Splitting Photoelectrocatalysts

 J.R.
-Hemmerling, A. Mathur, S. Linic, Accounts of Chemical Research, 2021.
+Hemmerling, A. Mathur, S. Linic